 All Canadians are protected against discrimination and racism under the Charter of Rights and Freedoms.
 People are free to express and maintain their spiritual practices regardless of their religion or cultural heritage.

 Everyone has equal rights, and it doesn’t matter what your ethical background, religious or sexual orientation might be.
 Canada was the fourth country in the world to legalize same-sex marriage in 2005.
 Canada has been ranked the most tolerant country in the world in a survey among expats.

-The richness of food on offer in Canada reflects the multicultural society, with restaurants ranging from Asian to African, from European to American and everything in between.
+The richness of food on offer in Canada reflects the multicultural society, with restaurants ranging from Asian and African to European and American and everything in between.
 You will find restaurants to suit every budget from fast food to fine dining.
-The choice is vast especially in larger cities.
+The choice is vast, especially in larger cities.

-In smaller town and cities, you will often find farmers’ markets offering the best of the local produce.
-There are all year round markets, summer markets and specialist markets such as the market specializing in potatoes.
+In smaller towns and cities, you will often find farmers’ markets offering the best of the local produce.
+There are all-year-round markets, summer markets, and specialist markets such as the market specializing in potatoes.